 - You Tube Playlist from Linear Algebra of Spring 2016 (based on Curtis' text in part)

-- Homework is due about every week, there will be about 130 total problems assigned.
-Each problem is worth 2pts, however, only certain problems will be graded generally.
+- Homework is due about every week.
 The wise course of action is to work ahead and ask questions in office hours.
 You can work together, but

 in the end your solution must be your own.